Understanding, Decoding, and Reading Tincture Extraction Ratios

 ---|---|

-Extraction | Ratio and Uses |
+Whole Herb to Liquid Ratio | Extraction Ratio and Uses |

-1:10 Ratio Tinctures | Contain 1 part of herbs to every 10 parts of liquid, ideal for gentle, supportive treatments. |
+1:10 Ratio Tinctures | Contain 1 part of herbs to every 10 parts of liquid; ideal for gentle, supportive treatments. |

-1:5 Ratio Tinctures | Offer a medium concentration, with 1 part of herbs to every 5 parts of liquid, suitable for regular health maintenance. |
+1:5 Ratio Tinctures | Provide a medium concentration, with 1 part of herbs to every 5 parts of liquid; suitable for regular health maintenance. |

-1:2 Ratio Tinctures | More concentrated, with 1 part of herbs to every 2 parts of liquid, used for significant health challenges. |
+1:2 Ratio Tinctures | Offer higher potency, with 1 part of herbs to every 2 parts of liquid; effective for addressing significant health challenges. |

-1:1 Ratio Tinctures | An equal ratio of herbs to liquid, indicating a very high concentration, typically used for potent, immediate support. |
+1:1 Ratio Tinctures | Represent an equal ratio of herbs to liquid; highly concentrated, typically used for potent, immediate support. |

-2:1 Ratio Tinctures | Highly concentrated, with 2 parts of herbs for every 1 part of liquid, used for maximum therapeutic impact. |
+2:1 Ratio Tinctures | Denote maximum concentration, with 2 parts of herbs for every 1 part of liquid; ideal for strong therapeutic impact. |

 Hands-On: Calculating the Equivalent of Whole Herb In Each Dropperful